Waldstraßenviertel

 Waldstraßenviertel (/de/, "Forest Street Quarter/Neighbourhood") is a neighbourhood in the north west of Leipzig's borough Mitte in Saxony, Germany.
 It is considered one of the largest complete areas of Gründerzeit buildings in Europe and is therefore considered of important cultural and heritage status.
 Many of its buildings are therefore protected or listed.

 Statistics

-On 30 June 2023, the neighbourhood Waldstrassenviertel which correlates with the subdivision of Zentrum-Nordwest counts 10,878 inhabitants.
+The neighbourhood Waldstrassenviertel is part of the Zentrum-Nordwest locality.
 It covers an area of 396 ha.